nickolashkraus/continuing-education/LFS158x/ch_12/notes.md

 A directory which is mounted inside a Pod is backed by the underlying [Volume Type](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes).
 A Volume Type decides the properties of the directory, like size, content, default access modes, etc. Some examples of Volume Types are:

 **emptyDir**
 * An **empty** Volume is created for the Pod as soon as it is scheduled on the worker node.
-The Volume’s life is tightly coupled with the Pod.
+The Volume's life is tightly coupled with the Pod.
 If the Pod is terminated, the content of **emptyDir** is deleted forever.

 **hostPath**
 * With the **hostPath** Volume Type, we can share a directory between the host and the Pod.
 If the Pod is terminated, the content of the Volume is still available on the host.